Dagwbl/dagwbl.github.io/content/diary/2024/April-2024.zh.md

 ![RA-1023](https://dagwbl.oss-cn-chengdu.aliyuncs.com/picture/obsidian/image-20240406131231278.png)

-{{<saying "Life is more or less a lie, but then again, that's extactly the way we want it to be."
-"Bob Dylan">}}
+> Life is more or less a lie, but then again, that's extactly the way we want it to be.
+> <span>Bob Dylan</span>

 ## Apr 5